ryanjjung/cookbook/marinara-sauce.md

    them over medium heat until the onion is translucent, 5-8 minutes, stirring often.
 0. Crush the garlic into the saucepan and stir it in.
 Allow to cook for 30-60 seconds, until the smell is very pungent over the saucepan.
 0. Pour in diced tomatoes, then the tomato sauce, then the tomato paste.
+Add salt and pepper.
    Stir until the paste thickens the sauce and is dissolved into it completely.
 Reduce heat to low and simmer (see notes).

 ## Suggestions